troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 A list of extra (potentially non-standard) packages you may need to install is below:

-- DateTime::Format::SQLite
+- DateTime::Format::SQLite (libdatetime-format-sqlite-perl)
 - DBD::SQLite
 - File::Homedir
 - JSON
-- JSON::XS
+- JSON::XS (libjson-xs-perl)
-- LWP::Protocols::HTTPS
+- LWP::Protocols::https (liblwp-protocol-https-perl)
 - LWP::UserAgent::Determined
+- URO::Escape::XS (liburi-escape-xs-perl)
 - XMLTV

 For local (advanced) caching you also need: